terrestris/geoserver-introduction-ws/src/en/ui/data/README.md

 ![Layer style.](../../assets/ui_styles.png)

 The drawing rule determines the appearance of a layer depending on attribute properties.
 GeoServer displays the symbology of a layer with the help of SLD
-(Styled Layer Descriptor, a XML-dialect), which can be created or changed in the styles dialog.
+(Styled Layer Descriptor, a XML based dialect), which can be created or changed in the styles dialog.

 The list contains all available styles of this GeoServer and allows you to either create a new style by clicking the *Add new Style* button, delete an existing style (Select the style using the checkbox and click *Delete selected styles*) or changing an existing style by clicking on the style's name.